Vonksdesu/ZZZ-Mod-Fixer/README.md

 3. Place and run my `zzz-mod-fixer-v3.0.exe` inside the `Mods` folder to automatically update them.
 4. Launch the game via **XXMI Launcher**.

+### ⚠️ Attention to users who have problems with Windows Security

+If you're having trouble running the `zzz-mod-fixer.exe` file due to Windows Security, you can run it using the `run-fixer.bat` file in the `Source Codes` folder.

+So, the first thing you need to do is download the `Source Codes` folder in `.zip` format (where you want to place it).
+Once downloaded, extract the folder.
+Then, you need to copy three things.
+But before copying these three things, create a special folder to store the three things you'll copy later (you can name it whatever you like).

+After creating the special folder, copy these three things:

+1. `Assets/PlayerCharacterPYData` folder
+2. `zzz-mod-fixer.py` file
+3. `run-fixer.bat` file

+After you've copied these three things, place them in your custom folder.
+Then you put the folder you created in the main `Mods` folder, not the ZZZ mods folder directly.
+Then, you can run the `run-fixer.bat` file.

 ---

 ## Troubleshooting & FAQs